peterpeterparker/daviddalbusco.com/src/blog/we-need-your-help-to-get-started.md

 I'm currently sitting in a bus between Zürich and Munich on my way for a weekend trip where I plan to not work and nerd that much.
 Ok I admit it, that plan doesn't begin exactly as I just told and I may have to work for a client tomorrow morning, but, I've got an awesome news to share:

-We are about to launch [DeckDeckGo](https://deckdeckgo.com), our upcoming open source web editor for presentations, next month (mid-end September 2019) 🎉
+We are about to launch [DeckDeckGo](https://deckdeckgo.com), our upcoming [open source](https://github.com/deckgo/deckdeckgo) web editor for presentations, next month (Mid to late September 2019) 🎉

 ![](https://cdn-images-1.medium.com/max/1600/1*H0grMl4nUD8LuzAl3QX8Dg.gif)
 *A quick overview of some of the features of our upcoming editor*